Rappsilber-Laboratory/xidocs/md/history/index.md

 These controls can be used together to find searches of interest, though generally the filtering is the most useful.

-The *Keep* control in the title bar, if checked, will keep the current filtering and sorting settings for when the history page is next accessed on the same computer.
+The *Keep Settings* control in the title bar, if checked, will keep the current filtering, ordering and column visibility settings for when the history page is next accessed on the same computer.

 ### Visualise a Single Search ###
 Links in the first two columns - *Visualise Search* and *+FDR* - launch the [Xi Visualisation](../../html/xiview.html).
 The first column's link only loads auto-validated crosslinks into the visualisation.
 The second column's link (*+FDR*) also loads decoy and unvalidated crosslinks, which allows basic FDR (False Discovery Rate) calculations to be used as a filter within the visualisation.